OurDigitalWorld/browser_zipit/README.md

 # browser_zipit
 This is an example of using a ZIP archive to serve tiles.
-It closely follows the [OpenSeadragon custom tilesource example](https://openseadragon.github.io/examples/tilesource-custom/) and draws on a json syntax creates by [OurDigitalWorld](https://ourdigitalworld.org/) to identify byte-ranges to extract content.
+It closely follows the [OpenSeadragon custom tilesource example](https://openseadragon.github.io/examples/tilesource-custom/) and draws on a json syntax created by [OurDigitalWorld](https://ourdigitalworld.org/) to identify byte-ranges to extract content.
 The values are mostly self-explanatory:
 ```
 {